cockroachdb/docs/v20.2/import-into.md

     - Literals (booleans, strings, integers, decimals, dates)
     - Functions where each argument is a constant expression and the functions themselves depend solely on their arguments (e.g., arithmetic operations, boolean logical operations, string operations).

-- Current [`TIMESTAMP`](timestamp.html) functions that record the transcation timestamp, which include:
+- Current [`TIMESTAMP`](timestamp.html) functions that record the transaction timestamp, which include:

     - `current_date()`
     - `current_timestamp()`